 top of page

-It's not just about Healthy Living, but Living Health
+It's not just about Healthy Living, but LIVING Health

 What if I asked you to remember every person you crossed paths with, would you be able to remember something about them?
-What were they wearing, color of hair, or the shape of their nose or body?
+What were they wearing, the color of their hair, or the shape of their nose or body?

 Now think about every bite of food.
 You may remember what you ate, but do you remember every bite?
 Just try to remember every bite of your favorite food you’ve had most recently.

-To live health is to be conscious of it at all times and in all ways.
+To LIVE HEALTH is to be conscious of it at all times and in all ways.
 Every movement is an exercise.
 Every gathering is social.
 Every bite is nutrition.
 Every breath is meditative.
 Every day we can challenge ourselves in all ways.

 Here are some facts: